bobbicodes/advent-2016/README.md

         word = #'[a-zA-Z]+'
         checksum = '[' word ']'
         id = #'[0-9]+'"))

+  Now we pass it our input string:

     (room-parser "aaaaa-bbb-z-y-x-123[abxyz]")

+And we get our tree!

     => [:room [:key [:word "aaaaa"]
     [:word "bbb"]